Backpacking South America: Where to Start

 1. Common Sense

 We all hear the unpleasant stories and South America has a fame of being dangerous.
 I backpacked 18 months, traveled thousands of kilometers, cities, jungle, islands, mountains, carnival, spent 6 weeks in a street child care center in the favelas of Salvador da Bahía (Brazil)... nothing.
 I repeat, nothing happened.
 Use your common sense.
 Avoid badly lit streets at night and if your sixth sense is giving you the "something's wrong" sign then take a taxi to your destination.
 Lock your backpack while traveling on public transport and in dorm rooms.
 Don't walk the streets with valuables.
 Always have some cash on you ($10) in case your 'worst case scenario' comes true, they just want money.
-Never argue or start a fight, it is just money.
+Never argue or start a fight, it's just money.

 - Safety for Women Travelers